Kluvens/Computer-Science/Networking/application-layer.md

 Persistent HTTP (HTTP 1.1):
 - one RTT with initiating TCP connection
 - one RTT for requesting file
+- one RTT for each referenced object without pipelining
 - as little as one RTT for all the referenced objects for persistent connection via pipelining

 ![image](https://user-images.githubusercontent.com/95273765/196856579-99f8546b-6cc7-48ec-9b28-52ddcc146692.png)